ucam-department-of-psychiatry/crate/docs/source/nlp/nlp_config.rst

 *String.* Optional (but advisable).

 The name of the ``DATETIME`` field (column) in the source table that represents the date/time of the source data.
+If present, this information will be copied to the output; see :ref:`Standard NLP output columns
+<standard_nlp_output_columns>`.

 .. _nlp_config_input_copyfields: